cmade/mod2_project/README.md

 Here are some of the technologies used:

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and Redux for state managment.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and Redux for state management.

-MongoDB for the backend.
+MongoDB, Express and Node for the backend.

 [Font Awesome](https://fontawesome.com/) was also used.